nios-students/docs/wiki/Full ODE Information.md

 ## Common ODE FAQs

 **I missed all 5 subjects in the public exam.
 Can I give ODE Exam?**
-- Yes Now you can!
+- Yes, Now you can!
 If you missed all your public exams, only then, not before real exams!

 **When will I get my result?**
 - You can expect results within 45–55 days after your last exam.